angusbezzina/dqueens/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Where can I change the data for the page (a note for Alexis)

+The site is broken up into components (reusable elements on the page), sections (the visible sections on the page) and pages (the overall page layouts).

+To edit the majority of the data on the page, you will need to update the files located in `lib/data`, specifically `services.tsx`, `openHours.tsx` and `labels.tsx`.

+To edit the address details at the bottom, you can make edits to the code in `components/addressBar.tsx`.

+You can change the location using the `lib/data/constants.tsx` file.

+The AR component is hosted elsewhere, but if you no longer want it there, go to `components/nav.tsx` and remove the content inside the `<a></a>` tags along with the tags themselves.

+If anything is unclear, just email or message me.

 ## Learn More